Do you wonder how often should you wash your dog?

 The good news is unless you’re giving your dog a dip to cool them down, get rid of something smelly, or address a specific problem, you don’t need to bathe your pooch too often.

-Dogs have sensitive skin (far more sensitive than you’d think) so more frequent bathing is not ideal.
+Dogs have sensitive skin (far more sensitive than you’d think) that can cause skin irritation so more frequent bathing is not ideal.

-Bathing them too often removes the natural oils from the skin responsible for preventing itching and dryness.
+Bathing them too often removes the natural oils from the skin responsible for preventing itchy skin and dryness.

 They have a skin condition: Certain skin conditions will require regular medicated baths.
-Follow your vet’s advice when grooming your pup with sensitive skin, and remember to use a gentle shampoo and an ultra-soft towel to avoid harming the skin with scrubbing.
+Follow your veterinarian expert advice when grooming your pup with sensitive skin, and remember to use a gentle shampoo and an ultra-soft towel to avoid harming the skin with scrubbing.